What Are These Ketones Everyone Is Talking About?

 The ketones that are produced naturally by your body through Fasting, Intermittent Fasting, or through eating a strict Nutritional Ketogenic diet (over 80 percent fat), are called “Endogenous” ketones.

-However, you can also take ketone supplements, like KETO, to raise your body’s ketone levels, and those ketones supplements are called “Exogenous” ketones.
+However, you can also take ketone supplements, like Accelerated Keto, to raise your body’s ketone levels, and those ketones supplements are called “Exogenous” ketones.

 How Do You Measure Ketones (and Do You Need to Measure Them)?